 - determine the ideal roll angles and offsets for multi-roll observations, and

 The JWST Coronagraph Visibility Tool (CVT) was created to address these issues and assist in planning MIRI and NIRCam coronagraphic programs prior to entering targets and observations into APT.
 The CVT will help you avoid problems in later APT scheduling and/or help diagnose scheduling errors that may crop up in APT.
-It is one of two tools available for investigating JWST target visibilities.
+It is one of 2 tools available for investigating JWST target visibilities.

 Note that the CVT is designed to provide quick illustrations of allowable observation orientations for a given target.
 While it approximates JWST’s pointing restrictions, it does not query the official JWST Proposal Constraint Generator (PCG) or check for guide star availability, as is done in APT.
 Therefore, CVT results should be treated as useful approximations that may differ from official APT constraints by a small amount (a degree or so).